Capable Defense From Domestic Battery Charges

-If you have been charged with domestic battery, contact the Fort Wayne battery & domestic violence lawyers at Leonard, Hammond, Thoma & Terrill, P.C. right away.
+If you have been charged with domestic battery, contact Leonard, Hammond, Thoma & Terrill, P.C., immediately.
 It is important to speak to a lawyer as soon as possible, as a procedural misstep or misstatement to police at this stage can result in negative long-term consequences.
-Especially if you have been arrested for violating a no-contact order, you must speak with a lawyer specializing in assault and abuse as quickly as you can.
+Especially if you have been arrested for violating a no-contact order, you must speak with a lawyer experienced in assault and abuse as quickly as you can.

 What Is Domestic Battery?